python/mypy/docs/source/additional_features.rst

 first overloaded definition, and ignores the type annotations on the implementation of ``__getitem__``.
-The code in the body of the definition of ``__getitem__`` is checked against the annotations on the the corresponding declaration.
+The code in the body of the definition of ``__getitem__`` is checked against the annotations on the corresponding declaration.
 In this case the body is checked with ``index: Union[int, slice]`` and a return type ``Union[T, Sequence[T]]``.
 If there are no annotations on the corresponding definition, then code in the function body is not type